-“I… I want to tell you, I want to tell you so much, and I know you’ll take my hand and support me and try to help me… But I also know that somewhere in the middle you won’t be there one morning.
+“I… I want to tell you, I want to tell you so much, and I know you’ll take my hand and support me and try to help me… But I also know that somewhere in the middle you won’t be there in the morning.
 And I can’t deal with that right now. … I will probably always love you in our bizarre, us, crazy way, but I can’t keep doing this dance with you.
 Not anymore anyway.”

 Her gaze turned back to her coffee and a sad smile spread across her face.

-“I’ve, every time someone has said that they love me, I’ve never really believed them until now.”
+“I’ve, every time someone has said that they love me, I’ve never really believed them… until now.”

 I could hear Coffee thinking ‘you manipulative bitch’ but it didn’t mean she was lying.
-I managed through Godlike effort to stop myself from going to her, holding her or kissing her, knowing exactly where that would lead.
+I managed through Godlike effort to stop myself from going to her, holding her, kissing her, knowing exactly where that would lead.
 Instead, I put down my cup and scanned the room for anything I might have forgotten to pick up.